agnwinds/python/docs/sphinx/source/developer/cuda.rst

 Requirements
 ============

-To use the CUDA matrix acceleration in Sirocco, your machine needs to have the following installed,
+To use the CUDA matrix acceleration in SIROCCO, your machine needs to have the following installed,

 - A CUDA-capable NVIDIA GPU
 - NVIDIA CUDA Toolkit